teramako/AWX.psm/docs/cmdlets/Get-CredentialType.md

 # Get-CredentialType

 ## SYNOPSIS
-Retrieve CredentialTypes by the ID.
+Retrieve CredentialTypes by the ID(s).

 ## SYNTAX